thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 \end{array} \right. $$ {#eq:simulatedAnnealingP}

 In other words, if the new point&nbsp;$\sespel'$ is actually better (or, at least, not worse) than the current point&nbsp;$\sespel$, i.e., $\Delta E \leq 0$, then we will definitely accept it.
+(This is exactly the acceptance criterion used in the $(1+1)$&nbsp;EA.)
+However, the new solution is not necessarily rejected otherwise:
 If the new point&nbsp;$\sespel'$ is worse ($\Delta E > 0$), then the acceptance probability

 1. gets smaller the larger $\Delta E$ is and